-If you want to become a member of the most exclusive club at The Office’s Dunder Mifflin Scranton branch, read this Finer Things Club book list with extra goodies about the episode in which it airs and how to host your own Finer Things Club.
+If you want to become a member of the most exclusive club at The Office’s Dunder Mifflin Scranton branch, read this Finer Things Club book list with extra goodies about the Finer Things Club episode in which it airs and how to host your own Finer Things Club from The Office.

 Fun facts: I’m originally from Scranton and pairing books with lifestyle in this way is my JAM.
 (Did you catch that reference to Jim and Pam’s nickname?)

 What is The Finer Things Club?

 The Finer Things Club on The Office is “the most exclusive club” at Dunder Mifflin’s Scranton branch.
 The members met monthly in the break room to discuss books, art and culture “in a very civilized way.”
 The rules, according to member Pam Beesly are that: “there is no paper, no plastic and no work talk allowed.”